ryanvalentin/DisqusApiPortable/README.md

 ## Installation

 Clone and reference the project, if you dare.
-Will be on NuGet when complete.
+Will be on NuGet later.

 ## Basic terminology